SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

 ## Import Syncfusion CSS styles

-You can import themes for the Syncfusion Streamlit component, such as using CSS or SASS styles from the CDN.
+You can import themes for the Syncfusion Streamlit component from the CDN.
 Refer to the [themes topic](https://ej2.syncfusion.com/react/documentation/appearance/theme/) to learn more about built-in themes.
+The `Material` theme is the default theme for the Streamlit Grid component.

+You can change the default theme with any of the available [built-in themes](https://ej2.syncfusion.com/react/documentation/appearance/theme/).
 In this article, the `Fluent` theme is applied using `theme` property, which are available in CDN.
 The necessary `Fluent` CSS styles for the Grid component were passed into the `theme` property, which is referenced using the code snippet below.

 ```py
 props.theme = 'https://cdn.syncfusion.com/ej2/22.1.34/fluent.css'
 ```

-## Run the Application
+## Run the application

 Here is the summarized code for the above steps in the **demo.py** file: